use-ink/ink/MONTHLY_UPDATE.md

 just works.

 Some other included changes worth highlighting:
-- Reduced contract sizes for better performance in a parachain context
+- Reduced contract sizes for better performance in a parachain context.
-- Support for cross-contract calls, making it easier to write complex applications
+- Support for cross-contract calls, making it easier to write complex applications.
-- Trait support, allowing for a more Rusty development experience
+- Trait support, allowing for a more Rusty development experience.

 ### cargo-contract 1.0
 Alongside the release of ink!
-3.0 we're also releasing `cargo-contract` 1.0.
+3.0 we're also releasing [`cargo-contract`](https://github.com/paritytech/cargo-contract) in its first stable version 1.0.
 `cargo-contract` is a handy developer tool for building, testing, and deploying ink! contracts.

 Some notable updates in this release include:
-- Support for uploading and calling contracts on a chain with `pallet-contracts`
+- Support for uploading and calling contracts on a chain with `pallet-contracts`.
-- Linting rules for ink! contracts, giving developers warnings about common errors
+- Linting rules for ink! contracts, giving developers warnings about common errors.

 ### Delegate Call
 Another update worth pointing out is the addition of `delegate_call`.
 What this allows is